Hamilton, MAT, Longines: our selection of military watches

 Hamilton, MAT, Longines : notre sélection de montres militaires

-Military fashions have had as significant an impact on the evolution of clothing as they have on the evolution of watches.
+Military fashions had as great an impact on the evolution of clothing as they did on the evolution of watches.
 Did you know that the First World War also changed the history of watchmaking? .
-This is what I am going to tell you here, with a selection of three military watches.
+This is what I will tell you here, with a selection of three military watches.

-Watchmaking history: a march forward to the sound of cannon
+Watchmaking history: a march forward to the sound of the cannon

 Jean-Paul Belmondo